cgwire/kitsu/docs/README.md

 # Kitsu Documentation

-Kitsu is a validation tracking app for animation productions.
-Through its clean UI and shared database it allows you to communicate efficiently with all the shareholders of the production: Artists, Production managers, TDs, Supervisors, Vendors, and Clients.
+Kitsu is a collaboration platform for animation productions.
+Through its clean UI and shared database it allows you to communicate efficiently with all the shareholders of the production: Artists, Production managers, Supervisors, Vendors, and Clients.

 ## Getting Started

-Depending on your role in the studio, we propose you two tutorials:
+Depending on your role in the studio, we propose you several tutorials:

-* [Getting Started as a Production Manager](getting-started-production/README.md): you will learn how to set up a full production and dispatch tasks to your team.
+* [Getting Started as a Production Manager](getting-started-production/README.md): Set up a full production and dispatch tasks to your team
-* [Getting Started as a Production Manager - Advanced Users](getting-started-advanced/README.md): you will learn advanced technic as batch importing, customize our pages...
+* [Getting Started as a Production Manager - Advanced Users](getting-started-advanced/README.md): Prepare advanced project and go further with customization
-* [Getting Started as an artist](getting-started-artist/README.md): you will find all the information required to access your task list, share your progress and upload your results.
+* [Getting Started as an artist](getting-started-artist/README.md): Access your task list, share your progress and upload your results
- * [Getting Started as a client](getting-started-client/README.md): you will find all the information required to access your playlists, share your comments and validations.
+ * [Getting Started as a client](getting-started-client/README.md): Browse playlists and provide feedback on the deliveries

 ## Modules

-In this section, we will detail all of Kitsu's different modules.
+In this section, we will give more information about Kitsu main modules:

-* [Schedules](Schedules/README.md): Everything you need to know to set your schedules
+* [Schedules](Schedules/README.md): Everything you need to know to setup your schedules
-* [Batch Action](batch-action/README.md): Let Kitsu do all the heavy lifting for you
+* [Batch Actions](batch-action/README.md): Run several actions in a click, let Kitsu work for you
-* [Playlist](playlist/README.md): Stay focus during the review and gain more time with the Playlist
+* [Playlists](playlist/README.md): Gather video versions in a glimpse and stay focus during the review
-* [Customization of the workflow](customization/READMe.md): Every production are unique, so should be your workflow
+* [Workflow customization](customization/README.md): Adapt Kitsu to your productions
-* [Deparment](department/README.md): We all need to stay organized
+* [Deparment](department/README.md): Define your main departments and show ligther tables to your teams

 ## Tutorials